SpinW/pySpinW/docs/developers/adr/010_spacegroup_lookup.md

 Unique axis choices
 -------------------

-The unique axis is specified by in long form, and never needed explicitly.
+The unique axis is specified by the position of terms in long form, and never needed explicitly.

 Numeric Choices
 ---------------